 Building a prospecting table on Excel enables one to define their objectives, the information needed, and the commercial actions necessary to achieve such objectives.
-A prospecting table also helps prioritise leads and prospects.
+A prospecting table also helps prioritize leads and prospects.

 What is a prospecting table?